Most breast cancers are diagnosed in women with no significant family history

 I want to understand my “baseline” genetic risk |

 By looking at common markers of risk in your genes, we get a better picture of disease risk.
-We call this risk factor, genetic risk.
+We call this risk factor, gene risk.

 Everyone has these markers, but not everyone has the same combination.
 Like a fingerprint, your genetic markers are unique to you, and can help define your “baseline” risk of developing breast cancer.